Fight-Foundation/FP-contract/README.md

 - Burn (to == 0): always allowed, even when LOCKED
 - Transfer (from != 0 and to != 0): season must be OPEN AND both endpoints must be either allowlisted or have TRANSFER_AGENT role

+### Agent transfers (no user approval)
+Some programs (like custody, escrow or wagering) need to move user FP without users setting `setApprovalForAll`.
+The contract exposes an agent-only method:

+- `agentTransferFrom(address from, address to, uint256 seasonId, uint256 amount, bytes data)` — callable only by addresses with `TRANSFER_AGENT_ROLE`.

+Behavior and guards:
+- Still enforces all standard rules in `_update` (season must be OPEN for transfers; pause blocks ops)
+- Endpoint checks: both `from` and `to` must pass the endpoint rule.
+An address passes this rule if it’s on the allowlist OR it has `TRANSFER_AGENT_ROLE`.
+- Practically, the agent itself doesn’t need to be on the allowlist if it holds `TRANSFER_AGENT_ROLE`; end-users must be allowlisted for transfers involving them unless they also hold the agent role.

+Sample integration: `src/Deposit.sol` uses `agentTransferFrom` to pull tokens from a user into the contract, and to send them back during withdraws.
+The contract must be granted `TRANSFER_AGENT_ROLE` to operate.

 ### Season lifecycle
 - OPEN: normal behavior (allowlist enforced on transfers)
 - LOCKED: no minting; no transfers; burns remain allowed